 THE ELLEN ECCLES THEATRE

 Since its opening in 1993, CacheARTS, formerly the Capitol Arts Alliance, has provided a venue for local and touring companies in Cache Valley.

 ART CLASSES HELD IN THE BULLEN CENTER EVERY YEAR

 The Bullen Center has served as the art class hub for Cache Valley allowing for residents to learn painting, drawing, photography, art and many more artistic pursuits from age 3 to 103.

 YOUR CONTRIBUTIONS AT WORK:

-While we're proud of the impact made in Cache Valley, we don't deserve all the credit.
+We're proud of the impact made in Cache Valley, but we don't deserve all the credit.
 While ticket prices and class enrollment help CacheARTS and the community, we have generous patrons who help support the arts by becoming a CacheARTS Member or Sponsor.
 From helping to fund our Capital Campaign for renovations to creating scholarships fund for art classes, we love our patrons.
 There are many ways to help support the arts in Cache Valley.
 Go to our DONATE NOW page to get started.

 Check out our social media channels and subscribe to our newsletter for updates on all the ways to get involved.

 Every show you attend at The Ellen Eccles Theatre is staffed by generous volunteer ushers, without whom we would not be able to put on these incredible experiences.
 THANK YOU to each and every one of our ushers for their incredible work, and the more than 7,000 hours they dedicate to serving the arts in Cache Valley each year!